Sander-Works/Parallell-labs/lab11/lab11.md

 Your tasks for this exercise are:

 * Analyze the code and discuss shortly how the algorithm is implemented.
-* Compile and run the program with 1, 2, 3, 4, ... processes, compute and discuss the speedup values.
+* Compile and run the program with 1, 2, 3, 4, ... processes and `N = 1000`.
+Compute and discuss the speedup values.

 ## What To Submit